coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/README.md

 ### Standalone features

-- Custom hooks for reading your special devcontainer metadata tag inside your repo entities, and providing ready-made links to opening that repo in VS Code
+- Custom hooks for reading your special dev container metadata tag inside your repo entities, and providing ready-made links to opening that repo in VS Code

 ### When combined with the backend plugin

-- Provides an end-to-end solution for automatically adding/removing devcontainers metadata in your Backstage installation, while letting you read them from custom hooks and components
+- Provides an end-to-end solution for automatically adding/removing dev containers metadata in your Backstage installation, while letting you read them from custom hooks and components

 ## Setup